 How will The Nature Conservancy use the funding generated from the sales of this plate?

 The funds will directly benefit our outreach efforts to raise awareness about the importance of monarchs and other pollinators, as well as increase pollinator habitat throughout the state.
 Each year, we will select a project in Oklahoma to receive the funds.
 We share that information at: nature.org/okmonarchs and also on social media at facebook.com/nature.ok or twitter.com/nature_ok.

 Who designed this stellar plate?

 Hats off to the talented Rick Sinnett of Mustang for creating this winning design.
-Three other design firms also helped make this project possible: Cubic Creative, Bold Multimedi and The Lowe.
+Three other design firms also helped make this project possible: Cubic Creative, Bold Multimedia and The Lowe Group.
 Thank you to each of our participants for donating their time and energy to produce the original designs in the contest!